New COVID-19 cases in US soar to highest levels on record | Health

 - United States

-More than a year after the vaccine was rolled out, new cases of COVID-19 in the U.S. have soared to the highest level on record at over 265,000 per day on average, a surge driven largely by the highly contagious omicron variant.
+More than a year after the vaccine was rolled out, new cases of COVID-19 in the US have soared to their highest level on record at over 265,000 per day on average, a surge driven largely by the highly contagious omicron variant.

 The fast-spreading mutant version of the virus has cast a pall over Christmas and New Year's, forcing communities to scale back or call off their festivities just weeks after it seemed as if Americans were about to enjoy an almost normal holiday season.
 Thousands of flights have been cancelled amid staffing shortages blamed on the virus.

+"It was actually surprisingly hard," Shankar said about trying to find a test.

+"Some people have it harder for sure.''
+The picture is grim elsewhere around the world, especially in Europe, with World Health Organization chief Tedros Adhanom Ghebreyesus saying he is worried about omicron combining with the delta variant to produce a "tsunami" of cases.

-The number of Americans now in the hospital with COVID-19 is running at around 60,000, or about half the figure seen in January, the Centers for Disease Control and Prevention reported.
+That, he said, will put "immense pressure on exhausted health workers and health systems on the brink of collapse."
+The number of Americans now in the hospital with COVID-19 is running at around 60,000, or about half the figure seen in January, the Centres for Disease Control and Prevention reported.

-While hospitalizations sometimes lag behind case numbers, the figures may reflect not only the protection conferred by the vaccine, but also the possibility that omicron is not making people as severely ill as previous versions.
+While hospitalisations sometimes lag behind cases, the hospital figures may reflect both the protection conferred by the vaccine and the possibility that omicron is not making people as sick as previous versions.

 Public health experts will be closely watching the numbers in the coming week for indications of the vaccines' effectiveness in preventing serious illness, keeping people out of the hospital and relieving strain on exhausted health care workers, said Bob Bednarczyk, a professor of global health and epidemiology at Emory University.

-CDC data already suggests that the unvaccinated are hospitalised at much higher rates than those who have gotten inoculated, even if the effectiveness of the shots decreases over time, he said. ''If we're able to weather this surge with hopefully minimal disruptions to the overall health care system, that is a place where vaccines are really showing their worth, Bednarczyk said.
-Several European countries, including France, Greece, Britain and Spain, also reported record case counts this week, prompting a ban on music at New Year's celebrations in Greece and a renewed push to encourage vaccination by French authorities.
+CDC data already suggests that the unvaccinated are hospitalized at much higher rates than those who have gotten inoculated, even if the effectiveness of the shots decreases over time, he said.
+"If we're able to weather this surge with hopefully minimal disruptions to the overall health care system, that is a place where vaccines are really showing their worth," Bednarczyk said.
+It's highly unlikely that hospitalization numbers will ever rise to their previous peak, said Amesh Adalja, senior scholar at the Johns Hopkins Center for Health Security at the Bloomberg School Public Health.
+Vaccines and treatments developed since last year have made it easier to curb the spread of the virus and minimize serious effects among people with breakthrough infections.
+"Its going to take some time for people to get attuned to the fact that cases don't matter the same way they did in the past," Adalja said.
+"We have a lot of defense against it.''
+But even with fewer people hospitalized compared with past surges, the virus can wreak havoc on hospitals and health care workers, he added.

+"In a way, those hospitalizations are worse because they're all preventable," he said.

+WHO reported that new COVID-19 cases worldwide increased 11 per cent last week from the week before, with nearly 4.99 million recorded from December 20-26.
+But the UN health agency also noted a decline in cases in South Africa, where omicron was first detected just over a month ago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)